nhsuk/see-a-gp/views/acne/main-content.md

 Why your skin produces too much oil isn’t fully known.
 This could be because of a hormone called testosterone.
 During puberty your body produces more testosterone.
 It’s possible that the testosterone tells the glands to produce more oil than is needed.

-Flares of acne can be triggered by:
+ Things that can make acne worse:

 - very humid air
 - eating too much dairy